mcgarryteresa39-stack/financial-transactions-analysis/README.md

 ![Screenshot1](/images/Gender%20Card%20Preference.png)

-Sum of Num Credit Cards for each Gender.
-Colour shows details about Gender.
-The data is filtered on Card Type and Card Brand.
-The Card Type filter keeps Credit, Debit and Debit (Prepaid).
-The Card Brand filter keeps Amex, Discover, Mastercard and Visa.
+**This chart illustrates total transaction volume by card brand and card type, segmented by gender.
+Each bar shows the number of cards issued and the corresponding transaction amount, with color indicating gender.
+Filters include Credit, Debit, and Debit (Prepaid) card types, and Amex, Discover, Mastercard, and Visa brands.**

 ![Screenshot1](/images/Transaction%20by%20Cards.png)